Close Banner

 Your Royally Good Guide to Finding Princesses at Disney World

 One of the best parts of a trip to Disney World is getting to see the incredible princesses in person.
 It's a truly magical moment for tadpoles and frogs alike.
-You can see the princesses at Disney World in a variety of ways such as parades, shows and even celebrate them with royal treats and experiences.
-Traditional character meet-and-greets are back, which means hugs and autographs with many of your favorite princesses!
-Is your young princess or knight eager to meet their favorite royalty?
-Do you have a character you just have to say hi to?
-Read on for our froggerific guide to the princesses at Disney World!
+You can see the princesses at Disney World through meet and greets, parades, shows and even celebrate them with royal food and experiences.
+Get excited as World Princess Week returns in August, featuring some extra sweet treats!
+Read on for our froggerific guide to seeing the princesses at Disney World.

 Princesses at Disney World — Anna and Elsa in the Festival of Fantasy parade